Ruzanna-Sar/InstacartPythonAnalysis/README.md

 * seaborn, matplotlib - for visualisation
 ## Executing the code
-The code is available as jupyter notebooks, available under/scripts/ To launch the notebook, open terminaland run the command:
+The code is available as jupyter notebooks, available under/scripts/ To launch the notebook, open terminal and run the command:
 * importing data:jupyter notebook importData.ipynb